aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-overview.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("Genomics Workflow Core", "GWFCore", "gwfcore/gwfcore-root.template.yaml", "Create EC2 Launch Templates, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}
+{{ cfn_stack_row("Genomics Workflow Core", "gwfcore", "gwfcore/gwfcore-root.template.yaml", "Create EC2 Launch Templates, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}

 The core is agnostic of the workflow orchestrator you intended to use, and can be installed multiple times in your account if needed (e.g. for use by different projects).
 Each installation uses a `Namespace` value to group resources accordingly.
 By default, the `Namespace` is set to the stack name, which must be unique within an AWS region.